 Pepper Choplin is a full-time composer, conductor and humorist.
 He has gained a reputation as one of the most creative writers in church music today.
 With a Bachelor of Music degree from the University of North Carolina at Greensboro, he went on to earn a Master of Music degree in composition from Southwestern Baptist Theological Seminary.

 In 2013, he made his Carnegie Hall debut in a joint concert with Joseph Martin.
-Since then, he has twice premiered his cantatas at Lincoln Center with 200 voices and orchestra.
+Since then, he has conducted three cantatas at Lincoln Center with 250 voices and orchestra.
 He also visits many schools, churches and conferences to conduct and to entertain.
 Beyond his choral music, Choplin has produced two humorous CDs and an inspirational recording.
 In his solo concerts, he moves audiences with his powerful ballads and his hilarious humor.

 Currently, he attends Greystone Baptist Church in Raleigh, North Carolina, where he served as music minister for twenty-two years.
 There in his hometown, Choplin has conducted several mass performances of his Easter and Christmas cantatas in Meymandi Auditorium (home to the NC Symphony) with over two hundred voices and full orchestra.